dsubbu01/aa/PITCHME.md

 ## What is it?

 <!--![IMAGE](assets/img/presentation.png)-->
-@snap[south span-100 text-black]
+@snap[south span-100 text-black text-09]
-Augmented Analytics is a new paradigm in the analytics world that uses artificial intelligence, data science, and machine learning to automate data preparation and discovery, with the goal of producing unbiased and optimized recommendations
+A new paradigm in the analytics world that uses artificial intelligence, data science, and machine learning to automate data preparation and discovery, with the goal of producing unbiased and optimized recommendations
 @snapend